-Since 2014, we have worked on developing and implementing simple and locally achievable clinical guidelines and associated training.
-We aim at assisting birth attendants at busy, low-resource maternity units in delivering best possible safe and respectful care at birth.
+Since 2014, the PartoMa project has developed and implemented simple and locally achievable clinical guidelines and associated training.
+We aim to assist birth attendants in busy low-resource maternity units in delivering best possible safe and respectful care at birth.

-Our finalized 4-years study in Zanzibar’s tertiary hospital revealed how simple and locally-tailored guidelines and training could assist birth attendants in delivering best possible safe and respectful care to women giving birth.
-The results were promising with improvements in quality of care and birth outcomes.
+Our finalized 4-years study in Zanzibar’s tertiary hospital from 2014-2018 revealed how simple,locally-tailored guidelines and training could assist birth attendants in delivering more timely and safe care to women giving birth.
+The results were encouraging, and concurrently survival during birth improved significantly.

 Globally, 300,000 women and 5 million children die each year in relation to childbirth.
-Most would have survived had they been given proper care.
+Most would have survived with proper care during birth.

 Clinical guidelines have been developed to improve maternity care in low-resource settings, however these guidelines are often incompatible with the contextual realities.
 Maternity units in low-resource settings often deal with limited capacity, high turnover of staff, and an overwhelming ratio of labouring women per birth attendant.
 These clinical realitiesmake it practicallyimpossible to adhere to international clinical guidelines.
 For example, spending ten minutes half-hourly with each labouring woman counting foetal heart rate and contractions is mathematically impossible when simultaneously caring for three or more women.

-The PartoMa project’s focus on generating evidence-based and respectful childbirth care is a key priority to reach the Sustainable Development Goals – particularly on birth-related survival and gender equality, but also in regards to societal development and poverty reduction.
-Also, the PartoMa project might serve as an example of context-tailored development and implementation of guidelines for other areas of health care.
+The PartoMa project’s focus on generating evidence-based and respectful childbirth care is a key priority to reach the Sustainable Development Goals – particularly on birth-related survival and gender equality, but also more broadly in regards to health system strengthening, societal development and the reduction of poverty.

 This section concerns our current research activities.
 For more information on our finalized study at Zanzibar’s tertiary hospital, please see the dropdown menu below.